ampproject/amphtml/spec/amp-email-format.md

 ## Privacy and Security

+### Tracking email opens and interaction
 AMPHTML Emails track email opens with pixel tracking techniques, same as regular emails.
 Any user-initiated requests for data from external services will also indicate the user is interacting with the message.
 Email clients may offer their users the ability to disable loading remote images, and other external requests.

+### AMP-specific analytics
 The following AMP-specific analytic techniques are not supported:

 *   [AMP `CLIENT_ID`](https://www.ampproject.org/docs/analytics/analytics_basics#user-identification)
 *   [`amp-analytics`](https://www.ampproject.org/docs/reference/components/amp-analytics)
 *   [`amp-pixel`](https://www.ampproject.org/docs/reference/components/amp-pixel)
 *   [AMP Variable Substitution](https://www.ampproject.org/docs/analytics/analytics_basics#variable-substitution)

+### Replying/forwarding semantics

+The email client strips out the `text/x-amp-html` part of the MIME tree when a user replies to or forwards an AMP email message.
+This is why it is important that an email provide alternative content in the HTML part.

 ### The amp-carousel